Cable Reference Guide

 Stranded vs. Solid Cable

 Solid Ethernet cables have a single core of copper.
-This offers better transmission, allowing the maximum 100m to be reached, but as the cable has limited flexibility it should only be used in permanent installations.
+This offers better transmission, allowing the maximum allowable distances to be reached, but are not as flexible as stranded cables.

-Stranded cables (Datasafe) have multiple cores of copper, allowing greater flexibility but a maximum distance of 80m.
+Stranded Ethernet cables have multiple strands of copper, allowing greater flexibility but shorter maximum distances.
 Stranded cables are more suitable for touring uses.

 Shielded vs. Unshielded